-Contact: Caitlyn Merwin, email@example.com, 410-955-0491
+Contact: Suzette Wright, firstname.lastname@example.org, 410-955-0491

-With support from the Division of Geriatric Medicine and under the auspices of EBA training program and the Older Americans Independence Center, COAH hosts a series of Scientific Seminars on Aging, held monthly.
-Seminars are attended by trainees, Core Faculty, and others with interests in aging.
-The broad goal of the Seminars on Aging Series is to stimulate interdisciplinary research investigating the health concerns for an aging society, particularly focused on opportunities for prevention, through engaging leading experts in the discussion of research agendas and findings pertaining to the field.
+With support from The Matthew Tayback Memorial Fund in the Division of Geriatric Medicine and under the auspices of EBA training program and the Older Americans Independence Center, the Center on Aging and Health (COAH) hosts a monhtly Scientific Seminar Series.
+Seminars are attended by faculty, fellows, trainees, staff, and others with interests in aging from across the university.
+The broad goal of the COAH Scientific Seminar Series is to stimulate interdisciplinary research investigating the health concerns for an aging society, particularly focused on opportunities for prevention, through engaging leading experts in the discussion of research agendas and findings pertaining to the field.
 Past seminar speakers include James F. Fries, MD, Bruce McEwen, PhD, and James W. Vaupel, PhD among many other distinguished speakers.

-Date/Time: Mondays at 3:30pm, first of the month, unless otherwise noted.
+Date/Time: Mondays, 3:30-5:00pm, first of the month, unless otherwise noted.

 Sponsorship: Scientific Seminar Series is primarly sponsored by The Matthew Tayback Memorial Fund.